-The Corporation has dedicated resources and utilizes third party technology products and services to help protect the Corporation's information technology systems and infrastructure as well as its proprietary and confidential information against security breaches and cyber incidents.
+The Corporation has adopted a Privacy Policy which governs the Corporation's collection and treatment of personal information.
+The Corporation has also dedicated resources and utilizes third-party technology products and services to help protect the Corporation's information technology systems and infrastructure as well as its proprietary and confidential information against security breaches and cyber incidents.
 Given the unforeseeability of these events and, increased remediation costs, such measures may not be adequate or effective to prevent or identify or mitigate attacks by hackers or breaches caused by employee error, malfeasance or other disruptions, which could cause damage in excess of any available insurance, and could materially adversely affect its business and financial results.
-As well, given the integration of the Corporation's systems with those of many third party service providers, a cyber-incident suffered by them may also affect the Corporation.
+As well, given the integration of the Corporation's systems with those of many third-party service providers, a cyber-incident suffered by them may also affect the Corporation.